neurallayer/Photon.jl/docs/src/index.md

   fit!(workout, data)
 ```

 Photon comes out the box with several reusable components for creating these pipelines.
-They
-can be divided into two types; *Datasets* that are the start of a pipeline and retrieve the data from some source and *Transformers* that transform the output of a previous step.
+They can be divided into two types; *Datasets* that are the start of a pipeline and retrieve the data from some source and *Transformers* that transform the output of a previous step in the pipeline.

 **Source datasets**
 - ImageDataset